oslabs-beta/anpan/README.md

 ```

 ### Connect to your Database
-Open a connection by requiring in createClient from Redis, using your URI string, and using the connect method from Redis. ***Redis cloud???***
+Open a connection by requiring in createClient from Redis with the Redis cloud link, and using the connect method from Redis.
 ```typescript
 const { createClient } = require('redis');